graphql-java/graphql-java-page/content/blog/getting-started-with-spring-boot.md

 The `typeRegistry` defined above is just types: it describes how the schema looks like, but not how it actually works when a query is executed.

-### DataFetcher
+# DataFetchers

 Probably the most important concept for a GraphQL Java server is a `DataFetcher`:
 A `DataFetcher` fetches the Data for one field while the query is executed.

 While GraphQL Java is executing a query it calls the appropriate `DataFetcher` for each field it encounters in query.